i5ar/eccrypt/README.md

 ##### Graphical interface

-Since `v0.0.2` is available a simple graphical interface.
+Since `v0.0.2` it is available a simple graphical interface.

-> You still need to launch it from the terminal
+> You still need to launch it from the terminal.

 For the time being, just run `python main.py`.

 ##### Terminal

-Encrypt a text file:
+Encrypt a file:

     python manage.py encrypt data/egg.txt --public-key eccrypt_rsa.pub

-Decrypt a text file:
+Decrypt a file:

     python manage.py decrypt data/egg.bin --private-key eccrypt_rsa